QUDUSKUNLE/engine/adapters/ex/templates/emails/README.md

 # Email Templates

-This package provides a collection of responsive, modern email templates for the Medivue healthcare platform.
+This package provides a collection of responsive, modern email templates for the Diagnoxix healthcare platform.

 ## Available Templates